 I'm Erica, a jewellery designer-maker based in Berkshire, England.
 I'm originally an illustrator, and have always loved drawing and making things that are tiny, delicate, and exquisite.
 My creative journey in jewellery began with the idea of creating little charms and keepsakes for people; a part of their personal story, to wear close to the heart.
-Inspired by old story books and poetry, I began to add words, poems and antique book illustrations to lockets.
+Inspired by old story books and poetry, I began to add words and poetry to lockets.
 After a few friends asked me to make personalised pieces for weddings and birthday gifts, I decided to pursue jewellery making and silversmithing more seriously, and learn some of the wonderful creative processes in this field.

 I am lucky enough to live surrounded by the beautiful English countryside.
 The abundance of nature and the seasons inspire me, from pretty wildflowers to woodland creatures, I fill my sketchbook with drawings and ideas before embodying them into delicate pieces of jewellery.